What is WebDAV? In what contexts do you encounter it? How does it differ from its alternatives?

 - File locking

 None of the alternative systems for file management have all of those attributes.
 You can transfer files securely with SFTP and SCP, but those protocols don’t include version control.
-WebDav grants remote access to documents in a central store rather than requiring files to be copied over to the user’s local computer and then copied back again.
+WebDAV grants remote access control to documents in a central store rather than requiring files to be copied over to the user’s local computer and then copied back again.

 You can buy software packages that manage collaborative authoring, but then you will be paying for a system that just duplicates the services of WebDAV, which you can get for free.